sueszli/notionBackup/README.md

 notion is a cloud service. you don't own your data and they could pull the plug on you at any time or change their pricing model.

-and when you want to export your content, you have to think about a lot of things:
+but when you want to export your content, you have to think about a lot of things:

 - **markdown exports:** unreliable because they omit data